Should I Mist My Money Tree? (+Ideal Humidity)

 Pros and cons of misting

-Misting the money tree has its own advantages and disadvantages.
+Misting the money tree has its advantages and disadvantages.

-There is a mixed opinion regarding misting as some plant owners state that misting has been beneficial for their plants, while some say that they have seen adverse effects of misting.
+There is a mixed opinion regarding misting, as some plant owners state that it has been beneficial for their plants, while some say that they have seen adverse effects.

-Let’s take both the pros and cons before you decide to mist your plant.
+Let’s consider both the pros and cons before you mist your plant.

 Pros of misting

-You need to pour water in a spray bottle to mist your plant’s leaves, so it is a relatively easy method of increasing humidity for the plants.
+You need to pour water into a spray bottle to mist your plant’s leaves, so it is a relatively easy method of increasing humidity for the plants.

 Misting can also help to clean the leaves of the plant.
-For example, after you mist the money tree leaves, you can wipe them with a cloth.
+For example, you can wipe the money tree leaves with a cloth after you mist them.
 Cleaning the leaves will help the plant to photosynthesize efficiently.

-While misting the money tree, you can add neem oil to the water and spray the solution on the plant.
+While misting the money tree, add neem oil to the water and spray the solution on the plant.
 This will prevent pests without causing any harm to your plant.

 Cons of misting